Xeelix/react-tic-tac-toe/README.md

-# Getting Started with Create React App
+# React Tic Tac Toe

 Implementation of a tic-tac-toe game written in React and Tailwind.